 Shake (pronounced as shar-kei) is a residence of a Shinto priest who serves in a Shinto shrine.
-There is a district near Kamigamo Shrine where a number of Shake are located, which is called “Shake-machi” or a Shake Street.
-The Nishimura House is the only Shake in this district which is open to the public.
+There is a district near Kamigamo Shrine where a number of shake are located, which is called shake-machi (shake street).
+The Nishimura House is the only shake in this district which is open to the public.
 Its main attraction is the Japanese garden, which is thought to have been constructed in 1181 by a Shinto priest serving at Kamigamo Shrine at that time.
 And for me, this is one of the great places in Kyoto.

 Some of the characteristics which were often seen in the aristocratic mansions of the Heian period (794 to 1185) can also be seen here: especially the brook that meanders through the garden.
 The source of the brook’s water is the stream outside, and after circulating around the garden, it again rejoins its source.

 Here it should be noted that we are talking about the era that preceded the introduction of Zen Buddhism and the advent of the “dry landscape garden”.
 It is said the brook was used for a Kyokusui-no-En, a tanka-writing party beside a brook.
 In this game the participants had to make up tanka poems before the cup of sake floating along the water reached them.

 Since the Nishimura House is basically a private property, it is different in some ways from typical tourist spots. if you get there, the first thing you have to do is to push an intercom button at the gate to inform the residents of your arrival.
 Entering into the entrance hall, you will hear a man’s voice say “Douzo.”
 So you take off your shoes and step up on the floor.
 After a while, a man clad in dark attire suddenly appears from nowhere.
 You pay him 500 yen as an admission fee, and he will say, “Douzo goranni natte kudasai” (“please look around”).